The best gimbals in 2023

 Compatible cameras can be paired through Bluetooth with the RS 3 Pro for wireless start/stop recording straight from the gimbal’s handle.
 Previously paired cameras automatically reconnect.
 However, not all cameras are compatible with wireless pairing, so check DJI’s website first.
 In some cases, like with Blackmagic’s Pocket 6K Pro, the camera and gimbal connect via USB.

-DJI manufactures a wealth of accessories, including remote controls and focus units, LIDAR autofocusing, and long- wireless video and audio transmitters.
+DJI manufactures a wealth of accessories, including remote controls and focus units, LIDAR autofocusing, and long-range wireless video and audio transmitters.
 These are sold separately and don’t come cheap, but they offer an upgrade path if your filmmaking ambitions—and hopefully your budgets—increase.

 While the RS 3 Pro is an excellent gimbal, it’s not necessary for everyone.
 For example, if you never plan on shooting with a cinema camera, you likely don’t need a rig that can heft 9.9 pounds.
 In that case, it’s an expensive investment when other rigs offer many excellent features—but with lower payloads—for less money.